-->

 I've had a number of different radios over the years, starting out with the usual Baofang hand-held... which just about every new ham starts out with

-I then upgraded to a Kenwood TM-V71 VHF/UHF mobile radio (not shown in pix) which, like so many other hams, I use as a base station.
-It has been a workhorse of a radio and since it has never broken, I still have it.
-I don't think Kenwood is making it any longer.
+I then upgraded to a Kenwood TM-V71 VHF/UHF mobile radio which, like so many other hams, I used as a base station.
+It had been a workhorse of a radio but it finally gave up the ghost and Kenwood is no longer making it.

 One item of interest, this 2M radio came with very noisy fan... it sounded like the Shuttle lifting off!
 There is a website that shows how to replace the fan and what to replace it with.
 That made a lot of difference.

 Upon getting my General I bought a Kenwood TS-590 SG which I really liked and used for a few years.
-When I went to a friend's house and saw his Icom 7300 I knew I had to sell the Kenwood and get the Icom... and I did.
+When I went to a friend's house and saw his Icom 7300 I knew I had to sell the Kenwood and get the Icom... and I did (see pix at left.)

 When I got the Extra I decided to reward myself with an amp and after shopping around I decided on the Elecraft KPA500 which will output 600W, but I keep it at about 475W give or take.
 I also got the (overpriced) Elecraft KAT500 tuner.